Mythology Baby Names Fit for a Goddess or Titan

 Nerio is a boy’s name of Italian origin, meaning “goddess of war.”
 Although usually used as a male’s name, Nerio was an ancient war goddess.

-Similar names: Nereus, Aries, Silvanus
+Similar names: Nestor

 Odysseus